Montrose F.C.: Halcyon Days

 The club's halcyon period was the mid-1970s when, under player-manager Alex Stuart, Montrose reached third place in the old First Division, and were a feared and respected cup side, notably reaching the semi-final of the 1975–76 Scottish League Cup and the quarter-finals of the Scottish Cup in 1972–73 and 1975–76 - to this day their best performances in both respective cups.
-In the second round of 1974–75 Scottish Cup, Montrose recorded their largest victory when they beat Vale of Leithen 12–0.
-Although this was an "away" fixture, due to a fire at their oppositions ground this tie was played at Links Park.
+In the second round of 1974–75 Scottish Cup, Montrose recorded their largest victory in modern times when they beat Vale of Leithen 12–0.
+Although this was an "away" fixture, due to a fire at their opposition's ground this tie was played at Links Park.
 In the 1975–76 Scottish Cup quarter-final, Montrose were only 90 seconds away from a famous victory in front of over 8,000 spectators at Links Park against Hearts, until an injury time equaliser from Graham Shaw sent the match to a replay.
-If Montrose had beat Hearts, they would have potentially earned a match-up against Lokomotive Leipzig in the 1976–77 European Cup Winners' Cup as probable Scottish Cup runners-up.
+If Montrose had beaten Hearts, they would have potentially earned a match-up against Lokomotive Leipzig in the 1976–77 European Cup Winners' Cup as probable Scottish Cup runners-up.

 Montrose won their first championship under the guidance of Iain Stewart in 1984–85, as they triumphed in the old Second Division.
 Relegation followed in 1987 as the part-time club found themselves outgunned in a league largely consisting of full-time teams.